andrewzeng/SALSyntax/README.md

 # SAL.tmlanguage

 A language definition for Nyquist SAL along with indentation defaults.
 Requires Sublime Text 3.
 Also adds a build system and SAL documentation.
+This package can be installed by adding this repository to [Package Control](https://packagecontrol.io/).

 # Features